goschtl/zope/zope3book/trunk/source/skinning.rst

       name="BasicSkin"
       />

-As a shortcut, we can also just use the ``interface`` directive and pass the new name parameter.
+As a shortcut, you can also just use the ``interface`` directive and pass the new name parameter.
 The following one directive has the same effect as the two above regarding the skin registration::